Email segmentation divides your subscribers into smaller groups based on a set of characteristics that will help you deliver more personalized emails.

 Check out this article if you want to learn more about our NPS customer feedback experience.

-Combining multiple fitlers allows you to create segments that are fine-tuned precisely to target a very specific audience.
+Combining multiple filters allows you to create segments that are fine-tuned precisely to target a very specific audience.

-For example, you can find subscribers from a particular region (assuming you have the data) who are:
+For example, you can find subscribers from a particular region (assuming you have the data) who:

-You can combine these 3 filters and send the new segment a targeted re-engagement campaign, maybe offering a discount to win them back.
+You can combine these 3 filters and send the new segment a targeted re-engagement campaign, maybe offering them a first-look at an impact report or a region-specific case study that might be of interest.

 Although we’re big fans of behavioral segmentation strategies, there are also plenty of other ways to segment your subscribers!